 Sunday This is a high traffic day.
-However, we’re seeing the lowest average conversion rates which means shoppers are doing a lot of browsing but their purchase intent is low.
+However, we’re seeing the lowest average conversion rates.
+This means shoppers are doing a lot of browsing but their purchase intent is low.

 Monday This is the best day overall.
 Mondays have proven to have the highest traffic and the highest conversion rates throughout the week.
 When optimizing campaigns from both a growth and efficiency standpoint, this would be the day to ramp up bids and budgets.

 Tuesday Tuesdays come in as the second-best day for conversion rates.
-After assessing our data, we’re seeing above average traffic which shows that shoppers are still looking around while also completing some of the purchases.
+After assessing our data, we’re seeing above average traffic.
+This shows that shoppers are still looking around while also completing some of the purchases.
 From an optimization standpoint, Tuesdays can also be a great day to increase bids to help capture sales.

 Wednesday Wednesdays also perform well with both above average traffic and conversion rate.